Jiang Jin: Match-fixing

-On October 17, 2010, Jiang Jin was reported to have been detained by the police and was said to be involved in fixing the November 30, 2003 league game against Tianjin Teda F.C. during his stint as a player at Shanghai International.
-The allegations suggested that his team mate Shen Si was bribed by former Tianjin Teda general manager Yang Yifeng with a total of 12 million Yuan to lose the game and that Shen had asked team mates Jiang Jin, Qi Hong and Li Ming (1975) to help him.
+On October 17, 2010, Jiang Jin was reported to have been detained by the police and was said to have been involved in fixing the November 30, 2003, league game against Tianjin Teda F.C. during his stint as a player at Shanghai International.
+The allegations suggested that his teammate Shen Si was bribed by former Tianjin Teda general manager Yang Yifeng with a total of 12 million Yuan to lose the game and that Shen had asked teammates Jiang Jin, Qi Hong and Li Ming (1975) to help him.
 After being arrested by the police, a lengthy wait for trial eventually saw Jiang Jin found guilty of match-fixing.
-He was sentenced to five and a half years imprisonment on June 13, 2012 and fined 500,000 Yuan along with his associates, except for Shen Si who was given six years.
+He was sentenced to five and a half years imprisonment on June 13, 2012, and fined 500,000 Yuan along with his associates, except for Shen Si who was given six years.